davewins/dump1090toTIBCOeFTL/README.md

 The higher you can get your antenna, the better!
 To make a Slim Jim Antenna - again there are lots of resources such as: (https://jeroen.steeman.org/Antenna/Slim-Jim-Antenna-Calculator).

 In calculators - you need to use 1090mhz as the frequency.
 I can get pretty decent range.
-The graph below is a customised version of the dump1090-fa application (as described in the flightaware blog), that shows the maximum range that I have received ADS-B signals.
+The screenshot shown is a customised version of the dump1090-fa application (as described in the flightaware blog), that shows the maximum range that I have received ADS-B signals.
 I live ~10 miles away from a local airport, so I get lots of private plane transmissions, helicopters etc.

 I can also receive transmissions from aircraft at 40,000 feet from upto 150 miles away fairly regularly.
 I also live relatively close (~30 miles) to a couple of RAF bases and the main flight path for a number of RAF and USAF planes is right above my house, which I never realised until I set this up!
 Every now and then, I have seen aircraft from 250 miles - but that's rare.